wp-cool-tools/speed-contact-bar/README.txt

 The bar design is responsive and thus ready for smartphones and tablets.
 The social media icons are included already.

 Each icon appears if you set its target URL in the option page.
 The phone icons and numbers are clickable to trigger a phone call.
 The e-mail is clickable to open a mail client.

+= Demo =
+You want to test Speed Contact Bar before installing on your site?
+Try it out on your free dummy site and [click here](https://demo.tastewp.com/speed-contact-bar).

 = What users said =